Curves of planetary motion in geocentric perspective: Epitrochoids

 This figure is exactly the same in the well known heliocentric perspective, only the role of sun and earth are switched.

 Every other planet will move in ellipses around this line of the sun in the geocentric perspective.
+The number in

 More explanations below.